Santa Rosa County Library System

 - Community standards prohibit viewing or displaying materials that may be considered harmful to minors.

-- Violations will be reported to law enforcement.
+- Violations will be reported to law enforcement and computer privileges may be suspended.

 C. Damages to User Data